rgwood/ScriptCompiler/README.md

 ## Known Limitations

-Compiling fails if you run this as a Systemd service (as root or as a specific user).
-This is a pain because it'd be nice to have the watcher running all the time.

 IDE features (IntelliSense, etc.) don't light up automatically in script files.
-This is an artifact of the MSBuild hackery I'm doing, there might be a way to fix this.
+This is an artifact of the MSBuild hackery I'm doing to enable multiple Program files in the same folder, there might be a way to fix this.

 ## To-do

-- [ ] better extraction of embedded resources. enumerate all embedded resources
 - [ ] Windows: automatically add compiled dir to path: `Environment.SetEnvironmentVariable("Path", newPath, EnvironmentVariableTarget.User);`
 - [ ] Windows: get it running as a Windows Service
 - [ ] add screenshots/examples to readme
 - [ ] Use a CLI framework.
 System.CommandLine?
 Cocona?
 - [ ] Add test project
 - [ ] Try trimming ScriptCompiler
+- [ ] Try developing entirely on a Multipass instance
+- [x] better extraction of embedded resources. enumerate all embedded resources
 - [x] systemd: set working directory = executable directory
 - [x] systemd: detect user based on file location. if in `/home/foo/`, the user is `foo`
 - [x] Get this working as a Systemd service